 So what was I getting on his case for?

-Right now we’re learning about how to prevent wasting food.
-If a ton of food is on his plate and he gets full, then that food will be wasted in the garbage can.
+Right now we’re learning about how to prevent wasting food and throwing away food that is left on the plate.
+If a ton of food is on his plate and he gets full, then we will be throwing away that food.

 Portion sizes for children are quite small, especially compared to the portions we see in restaurants, carry outs, and grocery stores.
 The average portion-size has grown a lot in the past 40 years.
 Even bagels are now usually 2-3 times larger than they were 30 years ago.

 That makes us think that our kids should be eating a large amount of food.
+Which leads to throwing away food that we shouldn’t have served in the first place.
 The “official” serving sizes are actually quite small for toddlers.
 Think 1-4 Tablespoons of food per serving (depending on the food).

 Plus, what they actually eat at a meal, has nothing to do with portion size.